scaleway/docs-content/README.md

 **Reference documentation:** we provide pertinent details about a specific subject.

-The website's staging environment is accessible at: https://scaleway-docs.s3-website.fr-par.scw.cloud/

 ## ✏️ **Contributing**

-[**Follow the link**](./docs/CONTRIBUTING.md) to get in touch about our contribution processes.
+[**Follow the link**](./docs/CONTRIBUTING.md) to learn more about our contribution processes.

 ### MDX blocks

-Blocks are useful to set rich content within your contributions.
+Blocks are useful for adding rich content to your contributions.

 [See how MDX blocks works](./docs/CONTRIBUTING.md#mdx-blocks)